pjgg/streamsPlayGround/reactiveMongoExamples/README.md

 ## Conclusion

 Spring Data it's quite powerful, and also the performance it's not bad if you think in all the stuff it's give you.
-How ever if you require a high performance aoolication maybe you should consider to move on to a Reactive Streams paradigm, improving your performance in at least 30% (think that we didn't play with parallel Streams).
+However if you require a high performance application maybe you should consider to move on to a Reactive Streams paradigm, improving your performance in at least 30% (think that we didn't play with parallel Streams).